An American Werewolf in London: Plot

 David wakes up three weeks later in a London hospital.
-He is interviewed by police Inspector Villiers, who tells him that he and Jack were attacked by an escaped lunatic.
-David insists they were attacked by some sort of rabid dog or wolf.
-An undead Jack appears to David and explains that they were attacked by a werewolf; since David was bitten, he is now a werewolf too.
+Inspector Villiers interviews David and informs him that the locals reported that an escaped lunatic attacked him and Jack.
+David insists a rabid dog or wolf attacked them.
+An undead Jack later appears to David and explains that they were attacked by a werewolf; since David was bitten, he is now a werewolf too.
 Jack is cursed to walk the earth in limbo, neither dead nor alive, until the wolf's bloodline is severed.
-Jack urges David to kill himself before the next full moon to prevent him from inflicting the same fate on anyone else.
+Jack urges David to kill himself before the next full moon so he does not harm anyone.

-Dr. Hirsch visits the Slaughtered Lamb to investigate.
-When asked about the incident, the pub-goers deny any knowledge of David, Jack or the attack.
-One distraught pub-goer speaks to Dr. Hirsch outside the pub and says David should not have been taken away from the village since he will endanger other people when he transforms.
+Dr. Hirsch visits the Slaughtered Lamb to investigate, suspecting that David might have been influenced by local superstitions.
+When asked about the incident, the pub-goers deny any knowledge of David, Jack, or the attack.
+However, one distraught pub-goer privately tells Dr. Hirsch that David will endanger other people when he transforms.

-Upon his release from hospital, David moves into the London flat of Alex Price, a pretty young nurse who grew fond of him while treating him.
-They have sex and Alex tells David that she is worried about his mental state.
-Jack, in a more advanced stage of decay, appears to warn David that he will become a werewolf the next night.
-Jack again advises David to kill himself to avoid killing innocent people, but David refuses to believe him.
-When the full moon rises, David transforms into a werewolf, and prowls the streets and the London Underground, killing six people.
+Upon being released from the hospital, David stays with Alex Price, the nurse who cared for him.
+Alex tells David that she is concerned about his mental health, as he has been having hyper realistic dreams and nightmares.
+David rapidly develops a heightened sexual drive that he uses to seduce Alex.
+Jack, now even more decayed, appears and warns David that he will become a werewolf the following night, and again advises him to commit suicide.
+David refuses to believe him but when the full moon rises, he painfully transforms into a werewolf inside Alex's flat.
+He prowls the streets and the London Underground, killing six people.
 He wakes up the next morning naked on the floor of a wolf enclosure at the London Zoo, with no recollection of what happened, and returns to Alex's flat.